1. Am I eligible to apply?

 Admitted students will be contacted by e-mail in July for details of online master registration and course selection exercise conducted in late July/ early August.

-The programme runs throughout the academic year from September to August.
-Classes are normally held on weekday evenings or on Saturday mornings and afternoons.
-There are also day-time classes on weekdays for full-time students.
+- The programme runs throughout the academic year from September to August.
+Classes are normally held on weekdays from 6:30 pm to 9:30 pm and on Saturday mornings and afternoons at HKU Campus.
+Some day-time classes will be held on weekdays.*